 After the public meetings in Pulaski, Saline, and Garland counties, the project team has been reviewing and incorporating public input, and revising the proposed trail alignments.
 Additional environmental studies and design work is taking place.
-An environmental document will be prepared later this year, followed by a public meeting anticipated in fall 2019 to review the revised alignment and Environmental Assessment document.
+An environmental document will be prepared later this year, followed by a public meeting anticipated in spring 2020 to review the revised alignment and Environmental Assessment document.

-The next round of public meetings is anticipated this fall.
+The next round of public meetings is anticipated in spring 2020.
 Public meetings will be held in Pulaski, Saline, and Garland counties.
 Email PublicInvolvement@GarverUSA.com to ensure inclusion on the project contact list.

 Public outreach will include and exceed the below methods used during the first round of meetings in 2018: